 protracted and expensive,

-especially if the relevant country has no diplomatic or consular
+especially if the state of destination has no diplomatic or

 representation in Australia.

 commissions, embassies and consulates in Australia are on the DFAT website.

 include procuring legalisation on your behalf.

 authentication of Australian

 are members of The Commonwealth, or are British

 Overseas Territories, do not require any form of authentication of an

 notary's signature and seal.
 Notable exceptions are Bangladesh, Cyprus,